Is your facial skin not looking as smooth as it used to? Look no further than the dermaroller for face.

 Monitor your skin's reaction and adjust accordingly.

-How long does it take to see results from derma rolling for hair growth?
+How long does it take to see results from derma rolling for face?

-Results can vary, but many individuals start noticing improvements in hair thickness and quality within a few weeks to a couple of months of consistent derma rolling.
+Results can vary, but many individuals start noticing improvements in facial smoothness and tightness within 3-6 months of consistent derma rolling.
+Most people also report a reduction in wrinkles.

 Can derma rolling help with hair loss caused by conditions like alopecia?